TOD-theses/paper-T-RACE/main.typ

 Further 1,210 limited collisions.

-For all these filters, ground truth attacks were (proportinally) more often removed than the average TOD candidate.
+For all these filters, ground truth attacks were (proportionally) more often removed than the average TOD candidate.

 #figure(
   table(